kodanny0922/Reflection-Intelligence/README.md

 📜 COPYRIGHT
 © 2025 Danny Ko.
 All rights reserved.
 Reflection Intelligence (RI) is released under the CC BY 4.0 License.
+This Zenodo record serves as the official DOI and archival reference for the Reflection Intelligence (RI) project.
+DOI# 10.5281/zenodo.17873326

 📜 VERSION HISTORY
 📌v1.0 — Reflection Intelligence (Initial Whitepaper)